sergeballif/sergeballif.github.io/play.md

 A pocketmod is a little booklet made out of a single page that has been cut and folded.
 Teachers can use a pocketmod to create review sheets or worksheets.
 Students can create their own pocketmod study guides.

 The sample below is a pocketmod worksheet that my wife uses to accompany one of her [Science Mom videos](https://www.youtube.com/watch?v=IsvHQon2IqQ "Science Mom's Guide to Water Part 1").

 <a href="https://sergeballif.github.io/images/science-mom-guidepocketmod.pdf" target="_blank">
 <img src="https://sergeballif.github.io/images/science-mom-guidepocketmod.png" alt="A teacher guide consisting of 8 mini pages" style="max-width:400px;">
 </a>

 Below is a review sheet I made as a sample for my students to show them how to create a pocketmod.

 <a href="https://sergeballif.github.io/images/derivatives-pocketmod.pdf" target="_blank">
 <img src="https://sergeballif.github.io/images/derivatives-pocketmod.png" alt="A derivative review consisting of 8 mini pages" style="max-width:400px;">
 </a>

+Pocketmods can be handwritten.
+More advanced students can type them up.
+Feel free to clone [the project here](https://www.overleaf.com/read/mnjkcbfvfjdp) to take advantage of an existing template.

 ## Method Flowchart